False confession: Pizza Hut murder (1988)

 In 1988, Nancy DePriest was raped and murdered at the Pizza Hut where she worked in Austin, Texas.
 A coworker, Chris Ochoa, pleaded guilty to the murder.
 His friend and coworker, Richard Danziger, was convicted of the rape.
 Ochoa confessed to the murder, as well as implicating Danziger in the rape.
 The only forensic evidence linking Danziger to the crime scene was a single pubic hair found in the restaurant, which was said to be consistent with his pubic hair type.
 Although semen evidence had been collected, a DNA analysis of only one gene was performed at the time; even though Ochoa had this gene, it was known also to be present in 10–16% of individuals.
 Both men received life sentences with no possibility of parole.

 In 1996, Achim Josef Marino, a prisoner serving three-life sentences for a string of robberies and rapes, began writing letters from prison claiming he was the actual murderer in the Pizza Hut case and that Ochoa and Danziger were innocent.
 He continued writing letters until the two men were freed from prison.
 Marino stated his confession letters were prompted by his conversion to Christianity; he wanted to tell the truth to free the innocent men.
 DNA from the crime scene had been retained and was retested in 2001–2002, using more modern methods.
 The DNA matched that of Marino, while that of Ochoa and Danziger was able to be excluded.
-Ochoa later said that he was coerced by the police to confess and implicate his friend in the rape and murder.
+Ochoa later said that he was coerced by the police, who denied him access to a lawyer during an hours-long interrogation, to confess or he would receive a death sentence, and to implicate his friend in the rape and murder.

 In 2001, Ochoa and Danziger were released from prison after 12 years of incarceration.
 While in prison, Danziger had been severely beaten by other inmates in 1991 and suffered permanent brain damage.
 He required all day medical care for the rest of his life.
 The two were fully exonerated, Marino was later convicted of the murder in 2002 and was given an additional life sentence.
 Due to the length of time since the crime had occurred, the statute of limitations meant he could not be charged with the rape.
 Richard Danziger died in 2021.